DSK2012/NYC_taxi_data_pipeline/README.md

   ```bash
   docker exec -it <worker container_id> bash
   ```
-- Install spark and Java in the worked and make sure to point PATH variable to the locations of spark and java
+- Install spark and Java in the worker and make sure to point PATH variable to the locations of spark and java
 - Login to the shell of airflow scheduler and install pyspark using pip.
 - using the following command get the IP address of the postgreSQL container
   ```bash